kaolaa/Shops_REST/README.md

     [BONUS] As a User, I can display the list of preferred shops ✔️ [BONUS] As a User, I can remove a shop from my preferred shops list ✔️

+To test the diffrent parts of the project you can use the following account :
+> Email : test@gmail.com
+> Password : 123

 ## 🃏Requirements